utkuozdemir/gcp-calibre-web/README.md

 # Calibre Server on Google Cloud

-Terraform scripts to deploy a full-blown Calibre Server to Google Cloud Platform.
+This project provides the Terraform scripts to deploy a simple but full-blown Calibre Server to Google Cloud Platform.

 ## Requirements